-Domaine Tournalette: This parcel is located on the Savièse Slope to the east of Sion.
+Domaine Tournalette: This parcel is located on the Savièse Slope to the west of Sion.
 This is another holding of the Catholic Diocese and is notable as one of the first vineyards to be planted with Diolinoir in 1980.
 It is actually composed of two parts: the upper slope is planted to Pinot Noir and the lower slope to Diolinoir.
 The pitch of the vineyard is more modest than in many other places so terraces are not necessary.
 The soils are primarily wind-blown loess which is light and powdery.

 The 2017 Évêché Diolinoir takes its cue from late-harvested and partially dried fruit.
 It’s not as imposing as Amarone but borrows from its vocabulary.
 It is raised in both oak and in a distinctly Swiss vessel made from larch wood (mélèze).
 Larch gives a wood character that reminds me a bit of the redwood cuves of old California.
 Like redwood, it is a decay resistant wood that is often used in the construction of mountain chalets.
 I think it’s a perfectly well-made wine with some interesting larch-induced complexity, but not my style.